WhatsApp vulnerability allowed spyware to be installed on smartphones

 Facebook-owned messaging giant WhatsApp has confirmed a vulnerability that allowed hackers to install spyware on smartphones.

-While WhatsApp began life as a simple messaging app, it has expanded into all manner of communications — this includes voice calls, which it has offered since early 2015.
+While WhatsApp began life as a simple messaging app, it has expanded into all manner of communications — including voice calls, which it has offered since early 2015.
 According to a report in the Financial Times, malicious code developed by Israeli cyber intelligence firm NSO could be delivered to users’ handsets using an exploit in the voice-call feature on WhatsApp.
-The code could be deployed irrespective of whether the recipient answered the call.
+The code could be deployed regardless of whether the recipient answered the call.

 Facebook issued this update late last night with more details on the vulnerability, saying: